 This blog was originally published in 2013.
 Because it's so popular, we decided to update it for you.
 Enjoy!

 If you love the aroma of toasty sesame seeds and the oceanic saltiness of seaweed, you might soon find this seasoning blend gracing your dinner table nightly.
-With just a flick of the wrist, this delicious combination of flavors adds a nutritive boost and subtle richness to just about any savory recipe you're making.
+With just a flick of the wrist, this delicious combination of flavors adds a nutritive boost and subtle richness to just about any savory recipe.

-Plus, it can be a wonderful substitute for plain table salt, or customized with other herbs and spices to make it either more medicinal or more flavorful.
+Plus, it can be a wonderful substitute for plain table salt, or you can customize it with other herbs and spices for your desired effect and flavor.

 What is Gomasio?